 - -t NUMBER_THREADS: number of computing threads that will be used by the software to run parallel processes.
 The argument is optional; if omitted the bwa binary will use 1 thread. - -p: determines whether the first input FASTQ file contains interleaved pair-ended reads.
-If this argument is used, only use a single FASTQ input, as the second FASTQ2 file will be ignored. - -M: determines whether to make split reads as secondary. - -R READGROUP_STRING: Read Group header line that all reads will be attached to.
-The recommended READGROUP_STRING is @RG\tID:\perpressions for the recommended READGROUP_STRING is @RG\tID:\perpressions for the recommended reads will be attached to.
-The recommended READGROUP_STRING is @RG\tID:\perpressions for the recommended reads will be attached to.
-The recommended reads will be attached to. - \$readgroup is a unique ID that identifies the reads. - \$sample is the name of the sample the reads belong to.
+If this argument is used, only use a single FASTQ input, as the second FASTQ2 file will be ignored.

 7.2.
-BWA binary 55
+BWA binary 57

-- \$platform is the sequencing technology, typically ILLUMINA. - \$platform unit is the sequencing element that performed the sequencing. - -K CHUNK_SIZE: determines the size of the group of reads that will be mapped at the same time.
+- -M: determines whether to make split reads as secondary. - -R READGROUP_STRING: Read Group header line that all reads will be attached to.
+The recommended READGROUP_STRING is @RG\tID:\readgroup\tSM:\sample\tPL:\platform\tPU:\platform\unit - \$readgroup is a unique ID that identifies the reads. - \$sample is the name of the sample the reads belong to. - \$platform is the sequencing technology, typically ILLUMINA. - \$platform_unit is the sequencing element that performed the sequencing. - -K CHUNK_SIZE: determines the size of the group of reads that will be mapped at the same time.
 If this argument is not set, the results will depend on the number of threads used.